Mild ale: History

 The draconian measures applied to the brewing industry during the First World War had a particularly dramatic effect upon mild.
 As the biggest-selling beer, it suffered the largest cut in gravity when breweries had to limit the average OG of their beer to 1.030.
-In order to be able to produce some stronger beer - which was exempt from price controls and thus more profitable - mild was reduced to 1.025 or lower.
+In order to be able to produce some stronger beer – which was exempt from price controls and thus more profitable – mild was reduced to 1.025 or lower.

 Modern dark mild varies from dark amber to near-black in colour and is very light-bodied.
 Its flavour is dominated by malt, sometimes with roasty notes derived from the use of black malt, with a subdued hop character, though there are some quite bitter examples.
 Most are in the range 1.030–1.036 (3–3.6% abv).

 Light mild is generally similar, but paler in colour.
 Some dark milds are created by the addition of caramel to a pale beer.

 Until the 1960s mild was the most popular beer style in England.
 Pockets of demand remain, particularly in the West Midlands and North West England, but it has been largely ousted by bitter and lager elsewhere.
-In 2002, only 1.3% of beer sold in pubs was Mild.
+In 2002, only 1.3% of beer sold in pubs was mild.
 Some brewers have found it sells better under a different name.
 Outside Britain, mild is virtually unknown, with the exception of New South Wales and microbreweries in North America and Scandinavia.
-Some notable examples are Bank's Mild, Cain's Dark Mild, Highgate Dark Mild, Brain's Dark, Moorhouse's Black Cat and Theakston Traditional Mild.
+Some notable examples are Bank's Mild, Cain's Dark Mild, Highgate Dark Mild, Brain's Dark, Moorhouse's Black Cat, Elgood's Black Dog, and Theakston Traditional Mild.

-In June 2025, Czech homebrewer and radio journalist Ondřej Soukup collaborated with the Prague-based microbrewery Lajka to recreate a traditional British-style mild ale, named Anthropoid, in honour of the Czechoslovak paratroopers who assassinated Reinhard Heydrich in 1942.
+In 2025, Czech homebrewer and radio journalist Ondřej Soukup collaborated with the Prague-based microbrewery Lajka to recreate a traditional British-style mild ale, named Anthropoid, in honour of the Czechoslovak paratroopers who assassinated Reinhard Heydrich in 1942.
 According to contemporary reports, Czech soldiers training in Britain during World War II had received similar beer from British suppliers but found it undrinkable compared to Czech lagers, describing it as resembling "goat's urine".